There is a mural that remains in my memory. The mural has not lost its vividness after nearly half a century.

 The rainbow is a symbol of respect for diversity.
 It is a symbol that it is better to have many different things.

-ー Please tell us what you feel in front of the mural.
+Please tell me what you feel in front of the mural.

 To a school life that is upbeat, smiling, and positive!

-Shinichi Mizukami, vice principal of the school, said, “Actually, I came to the school this year.
-I didn’t know about this mural until now, but when I first came here, I was amazed at how vivid and beautiful it was.
-Just by looking at it, you can feel excited and think positively,” he said smiling.
+MIZUKAMI Shinichi, vice principal of the school, said, “Actually, I came to the school in 2021.
+I didn’t know about the mural until that time, but when I first came here, I was amazed at how vivid and beautiful it was.
+Just by looking at it, I can feel excited and think positively,” he said smiling.

-Ms. Yaeko Yoshida, the principal of the school, responded with enthusiasm.
+YOSHIDA Yaeko, the principal of the school, also responded with enthusiasm.